 Many people tend to take comfortable, climate-controlled environments for granted.
 Usually, people think about their HVAC systems when there is a problem.
 The origins of modern heating and cooling systems go back more than you might think.
-Your HVAC system is designed to regulate heat, airflow, and air conditioning of a property.
+Your HVAC system regulates heat, airflow, and air conditioning of a property.

-When there are high temperatures, they regulate the temperature by providing the necessary cooling.
+When it is hot outside, they regulate the temperature by providing cooling.
 You may not always see the equipment when you enter a building, but you are likely to feel its effects.
-Here are some interesting facts about an HVAC system:
+Here are some interesting facts about an HVAC system.

-Although the first equipment was introduced in 1902, large residential HVAC units were developed over a decade later.
+The first type of HVAC equipment was first introduced in 1902.
+They developed large residential HVAC units over a decade later.
 They measured 20 feet long, about 6 feet wide, and more than 7 feet high.
 Homeowners were still willing to spend up to $50,000 to buy them.
-Only the extremely wealthy homeowners could afford the units at the time.
+Only wealthy homeowners could afford the units at the time.

 The White House Installed an Air Conditioner in 1929

 Herbert Hoover was the first U.S. president to enjoy air conditioning in the White House.
 His government spent about $30,000 on HVAC system installation.

 Closing Air Vents Doesn’t Always Lower Electricity Bills

 You may think you can save money on electricity bills if they close the windows in rooms that aren’t often used.
 This is a myth.
 Doing this can result in reduced efficiency and higher monthly bills.
 Also, when you close the air vents, there is more pressure on the air conditioner’s compressor.
 This may cause the equipment to breakdown.

 Summer Blockbuster: Attracting Customers Using Air Conditioners